 Momos are a common street food in the North Eastern part of India.
 They are made both in veg. and non-veg version.
 The stuffing for the veg. version is usually that of finely sliced veggies.
-But today I would like to share a paneer stuffed momo with a fiery red chili garlic sauce.
+But today I would like to share a paneer stuffed momo that can be served with a fiery red chili garlic sauce.

 They can be steamed as well as fried.
 But this is the steamed version.
-They are perfect as appetizers or as a tea-time snack.
+They are perfect as an appetizer or as a tea-time snack.
 In fact, they can be relished anytime of the day.
 So check for a step by step method with pictures to prepare it.

 I was thinking of preparing these delicious momos since a long time.
 In fact I had the opportunity of relishing it during my earlier visit to Dharmashala (McLeodganj) and my recent visit to Gangtok.

 These small bites are extremely yummy, flavourful (both veg. and non-veg.) and are absolutely light on the stomach.
 It specially serves as a light dinner accompanied with some fiery red chili garlic dipping sauce.